dmi3aleks/ML/README.md

 ## Neural Networks

-Supervised learning (labeled training dataset).
+A supervised learning algorithm (training dataset is labeled) used for solving classification problems.

 Usually applied to classification problems.
 Input is a vector of features (E.g. pixels of an image in a vectorized form).

 A few layers of network (2~3):
 1. input layer: usually of the same size as the input feature vector;
-1. [optional] middle layer (amount of nodes is comparable to that of the input layer;
+1. hidden layers: one by default, or multiple but with the same amount of hidden units in each hidden layer (usually the more units there are the better);
-1. output layer: the same size as the amount of classes.
+1. output layer: the same size as the number of classes.

+Cost function:
+J(Theta) = -(1/m) * (sum_for_all_examples(sum_for_all_classes( Yk * log(H*Xi) + (1 - Yk)*log(1 - (H*Xi))) + lamda/2*m * sum(THETAij^2)

 Training: fitting the weights and biases of the network (bias is a constant node in a network).

 Training algorithm for node weights:
-1. assign weights randomly;
+1. randomly initialize weights;
+1. implement forward propagation to get a hypothesis vector for each;
+1. implement code to compute cost funciton (J(Thetat));
+1. implement backpropagation to compute partial derivatives of J with regard to THETA(j,k).
+For each example from a training set:
-1. make a forward propagation, pushing input data through the network to obtain initial predictions;
+- perform forward propagation, pushing input data through the network to obtain the initial hypothesis for a given example;
-1. calculate vector of errors (expected results minis predictions made by the network);
-1. make a backpropagation pass, pushing error obtained in the previous step through the network, calculating partial derivatives of the cost function with respect to weights and biases;
+- get activation (a) and delta terms for each layer in the network (pushing errors back through the network) and calculate partial detivatives of J with regard to THETA(j,k);
+- use gradient checking to compare patial derivatives computed using backpropagation VS using numerical estimate; then disable gradient checking (as it is computationally expensive);
-1. pass cost funciton and its gradient to the optimization routing (E.g. fminunc) or to a Gradient Descent routine to get an optimal weights and biases for the network.
+1. pass cost funciton and its gradient to the optimization routing (E.g. fminunc) or to a Gradient Descent routine to get an optimal weights and biases for the network (i.e. minimizing J(Theta) as a function of parameter Theta).

-Applying neural network: for any new example, convert it to feature vector and apply a transformation dictated by the network weights (layer by layer) to get the prediction (E.g. picking a class with the highest value in the output layer).
+Applying neural network: for any new example, convert it to feature vector and apply a transformation dictated by the network weights (layer by layer) to get a hypothesis (E.g. picking a class with the highest value in the output layer).

+### Gradient checking

+Backpropagation algorithm is hard to debug and is giving a surprisingly reasonable results even if trivial errors (like off by one) are present in the implementation.
+One way to make veriy correctness of partial derivatives is to compare those calculated values with numerically calculated estimates.

+dJ/dTheta = lim( (J(Theta + Epsilon) - J(Thetat - Epsilon)/2*Epsilon) )

+Sufficiently small Epsilon (say around 10^-4) usually work well.

+### Random Initialization

+Initializing initial Theta to zeroes would result in getting the same values for different units (nodes) of a hidden layer are going to be identical, introducing a false symmetry.
+Initializing Theta randomly (values is a [-Epsilon, Epsilon] range) allows to break a symmetry.

 ## Advice for applying machine learning